Personal Finance 22 min read May 12, 2026

 Step 4: Run the Numbers

-Use our Mortgage Calculator to model different scenarios:
+Use our Mortgage Calculator to model different scenarios with precision.
+Create a comparison spreadsheet with these specific calculations:

-• Compare total interest savings over remaining loan term
+• Total interest savings over remaining loan term

 Step 5: Consider Non-Financial Factors